 Battle of Mount Badon

-A British warrior king, possibly Arthur, defeated the Anglo Saxon invaders in south-west England.
+A British warrior king, possibly named Arthur, defeated the Anglo Saxon invaders in south-west England.

 A tribe of Angles landed in the north and founded the Kingdom of Northumbria.

 Cynric of Wessex defeated the Britons at Barbury Castle.

 The monastery at Iona was founded by Columba.

 took Cirencester, Gloucester and Bath from the Anglo Saxons.

 Tribes of Angles formed the Kingdom of Mercia.

 King Aethelberht of Kent was the most powerful ruler in England.

 Battle of Hatfield Chase